GerardOtiniano/pysotope/README.md

 - pame (default False) - if True, the package will automatically identify and correct PAME values in the sequence.
 - user_linearity_conditions (default False) - if True, during linearity correction, user will be asked for a cutoff value under which samples with peak areas lower than the cutoff will be excluded from the analysis.
-- alt_stds (default False) - if True, the user can modify the default standard value.
+- alt_stds (default False) - if True, the user can modify the default standard values.
 These changes will be saved for the user, but will reset upon package update.

 e.g.,